HDRUK/datasets/README.md

 ## How to modify weights

-1. Download the attribute_weights_config.xls file
+1. Download the config/weights/attribute_weights_config.xls file
 2. Update the weights in the 'weightings configuration' tab in the excel file, by adjusting the number in the boosting column
-3. Copy the data from the TSV tab of the spreadsheet, and paste it over the existing data in the weightings_config.tsv file in the directory
+3. Copy the data from the TSV tab of the spreadsheet, and paste it over the existing data in the config/weights/weightings_config.tsv file in the directory
-4. Run the "create_weightings_json.py" script.
-This will overwrite the data in the weights.json file
+4. Run the "config/weights/create_weightings_json.py" script.
+This will overwrite the data in the config/weights/weights.json file